also available in 2017

 see all requirements

-Lancaster’s joint German Studies and Philosophy degree is taught by the Department of European Languages and Cultures in conjunction with the Department of Politics, Philosophy and Religion.
-The latest Complete University Guide 2017 ranked German Studies in the top 15 nationally and Philosophy 8th in the UK.
+Lancaster’s joint German Studies and Philosophy degree is taught by the Department of Languages and Cultures in conjunction with the Department of Politics, Philosophy and Religion.
+The Times and Sunday Times Good University Guide 2017 ranked German Studies 2nd and Philosophy 6th in the UK.

 Your German Studies programme gives you the opportunity to acquire high-level language skills while gaining a thorough understanding of the country’s historical, cultural, social and political background in a global context.
 In Philosophy, you will cultivate your own critical perspective on philosophical problems and questions, and develop a range of methods for analysing, critically engaging with, and discussing such problems.

 Your first year comprises an exploration of the German language and its cultural context as well as an introduction to some of the central problems in philosophy and the theories produced in response to them.
 Alongside this, you will study a minor subject of your choice.

 Building on your language skills in Year 2, you will study the culture, politics and history of Germany and Austria in more depth, as well as selecting modules which are international in scope and promote a comparative understanding of Europe and beyond.
 You will combine these with Philosophy modules such as, ‘Epistemology’, ‘Ethics: Theory and Practice’, and ‘Metaphysics’.